 3. Whole Grains

-These nutritious grains are generally high in important nutrients, such as fiber, B-vitamins, iron, magnesium and selenium.
-Some research has also found that whole grains could be beneficial for your heart.
+These nutritious grains are generally high in important nutrients, such as fiber, B vitamins, iron, magnesium and selenium, and research has found that whole grains could be beneficial for your heart.
 One massive review composed of 45 studies even concluded that eating more whole grains was associated with a reduced risk of heart disease.
-(8)

 For best results, swap out your refined white bread and pasta for nutrient-rich options like quinoa or brown rice, and be sure to pair it with heart-healthy fats, plenty of veggies and protein to make it a delicious heart-healthy meal.